ckeditor/ckeditor5/docs/support/obtaining-license-key.md

 ## Obtaining a license key

-Follow this guide to get the license key necessary to activate your premium features.
+Follow this guide to get the license key necessary to activate your premium features or to white-label CKEditor 5.

 ### Log in to the CKEditor Ecosystem dashboard